SysCV/shift-dev/README.md

     data = np.array(hdf5[file_key])                     # select the file we want
     img = Image.open(io.BytesIO(data))                  # same as opening an ordinary png file.
 ```

+### Decompress video files
+For easier retrieval of frames during training, we recommend to decompress all video sequences into image frames before training.
+Make sure there is enough disk space to store the decompressed frames.

+- To use your local FFmpeg libraries (4.x) is supported but not recommended.
+You can follow the command example below,
+    ```bash
+    python -m shift_dev.io.decompress_videos \
+        "path/to/dataset/discrete/videos/val/left_45/*.tar" -j 1
+    ```

+- To ensure reproducible decompression of videos, we recommend to use our docker image as
+    ```bash
+    docker build -t shift-devkit .
+    docker run -v <path/to/videos/folder_to_convert>:/data shift-devkit
+    ```

 ### Visualization

 We provide a visualization tool for object-level labels (e.g., bounding box, instance segmentation).
 The main rendering functions are provided in `shift_dev/vis/render.py` file.
 We believe you can reuse many of them for other kinds of visualization.